 Glengoyne is a curious distillery; a Highland Single Malt, distilled in the Lowlands.
 Yep.
-As Ally, my fantastic guide for the day, and with an ever so uncanny resemblance to Alec Baldwin told me: “Greg, we distil in the Highlands, but mature our whisky in the Lowlands, quite literally across the road.”
+As Ally, my fantastic guide for the day, and with an ever so uncanny resemblance to Alec Baldwin told me: “Greg, we distill in the Highlands, but mature our whisky in the Lowlands, quite literally across the road."

 The back story to this random situation lies somewhere between admin and tax collection, as so many things do in the whisky industry.

 You see, the Glengoyne distillery itself is located a couple of metres above the Highland Line which is the administrative invisible dividing line between the Highlands and Lowlands, but the maturation warehouses are located in the Lowlands as Ally mentioned.

 If rumour is to be believed, they also operated illicit stills here back in the early nineteenth century with a convenient location that managed to be missed by the tax man… allegedly.

 A 100% unpeated single malt whisky, The Glengoyne distillery dates back to 1833 and is now owned by Ian Macleod Distillers producing around 1.1 million litres of spirit per year that is used in both blends and their fantastic single malt products.